ray-project/ray/doc/source/tune/_tutorials/tune-lifecycle.rst

 Lifecycle of a trial
 --------------------

-There are a couple explicit stages for a trial's life cycle.
+A trial's life cycle consists.

--> Initialization (generation): A trial is first generated as a hyperparameter sample, and its parameters are configured according to what was provided in tune.run.
+* **Initialization** (generation): A trial is first generated as a hyperparameter sample, and its parameters are configured according to what was provided in tune.run.
 Trials are then placed into a queue to be executed (with status PENDING)

--> PENDING: A pending trial is a trial to be executed on the machine.
+* **PENDING**: A pending trial is a trial to be executed on the machine.
 Every trial is configured with resource values.
 Whenever the trial’s resource values are available, tune will run the trial (by starting a ray actor holding the config and the training function.

--> RUNNING: A running trial is backed by a Ray Actor <link>.
+* **RUNNING**: A running trial is backed by a Ray Actor <link>.
 There can be multiple running trials in parallel.
 See "How does the Ray actor execute the function?"

--> ERRORED: If a running trial throws an exception, Tune will catch that exception and mark the trial as errored.
+* **ERRORED**: If a running trial throws an exception, Tune will catch that exception and mark the trial as errored.
 Note that exceptions can be propagated from an actor to the main Tune driver process.
 If max_retries is set, Tune will set the trial back into "PENDING" and later start it from the last checkpoint.

--> TERMINATED: A trial is terminated if it is stopped by a Stopper/Scheduler.
+* **TERMINATED**: A trial is terminated if it is stopped by a Stopper/Scheduler.
 If using the Function API, the trial is terminated when the function stops.

--> PAUSED: A trial can be paused by a Scheduler.
+* **PAUSED**: A trial can be paused by a Scheduler.
 This means that the trial’s actor will be stopped.
 A paused trial can later be resumed from the most recent checkpoint.

 How does the Ray actor execute the function?
 --------------------------------------------